Panjah: Transport

 Nearest Bus Station to village is at Kalakote.
 A 22 Kilometre single lane road that connects Kalakote town with National Highway at Siot pass through village which is main route of transportation.
 The nearest railway station to Panjah is Jammu Tawi railway station which is located at a distance of 108 kilometres from the village and is a 3.5 hr drive.
 Rajouri Airport is located 36 km from the village but currently is non-operational.
 The nearest airport to Panjah is Jammu Airport which located 109 kilometres from village and is a 3.5 hr drive.

 Tourism

-Maa Kali Mandir, temple of Kali, is one tourism draw in the village.
+Mata Kali Mandir, temple of Kali, is one tourism draw in the village.
 The temple contains a statue of Kali as well as a six foot long statue of Lord Hanuman.

 Symbal Devta, a tree in Panjah, is another tourist attraction.
 The tree who is believed to be a god by residents of Panjah and nearby villages.
 It is believed that this god will fulfil all their wishes in this location, and every year hundreds of Yagya and Havna are done there.